kenhys/fxtbenv/README.md

 % fxenv install 57.0.4:ja
 ```

-Then, create prpfile for it.
+Then, create profile for it.
 To use `test` profile, execute the following command.
 Note that `-c` option  must be specified only at first time because there is no profile yet.

 ```